 The entrance to Bombay Panjrapole is down a lane surrounded by shops selling saris and other fabric.
 It's easy to miss (and indeed we did initially miss it).
 You could spend the day shopping in the area and never come across it!
 Inside, there is such peace, it feels more like being in the country rather than one of the most crowded cities in India.

-Interestingly, Bombay Panjrapole was established way back in 1834 by a couple of businessmen to look after stray dogs and pigs, which the British had ordered to be shot at night.
-The cows, which were brought in to produce milk to feed the strays, were secondary.
+Bombay Panjrapole was established way back in 1834 by businessmen Jamsetjee Jeejeebhoy and Amichand Shah, with the assistance of Parsi philanthropist Cowasjee Patel.
+The intention was to look after stray dogs and pigs, which the British had ordered to be shot at night.
+The cows were brought in to produce milk to feed the strays, and were secondary.
 However, over time, they've multiplied and become the main attraction.
 And, they are totally adorable!
 The baby ones, with their gigantic floppy ears, reminded me of dogs rather than calves.
 They clambered for attention and were keen to be hand fed.

-Bombay Panjrapole is located in Panjrapole Compound on Panjarapole Road in Bhuleshwar.
+Bombay Panjrapole is located in Panjrapole Compound on Panjarapole Road in Bhuleshwar, near Madhav Baug post office.
 It's open daily from 7 a.m. to 1 p.m. and 2 p.m. to 6 p.m.